-- (1) Represents amounts payable under the terms of the employment agreements with our executive officers.
-All amounts listed in the table are in addition to any amounts earned or accrued but unpaid as of the date of termination. - (2) Represents 12 months of base salary continuation under no change in control and 18 months of base salary continuation under a change in control for Dr. Houston.
-Represents nine months of base salary continuation under no change in control and 12 months of base salary continuation under a change in control for Mr. Cassidy, Dr. Peck and Dr. Taylor. - Non-equity incentive plan compensation payment amount assumes no bonus amounts for 2022 have been paid to the executive as of December 31, 2022, and that all 2021 bonus amounts have been paid as of such date, in each case, as would be consistent with the company's historical practice.
-Represents an amount equal to 150% of Dr. Houston's
+(1) Represents amounts payable under the terms of the employment agreements with our executive officers.
+All amounts listed in the table are in addition to any amounts earned or accrued but unpaid as of the date of termination.

+(2) Represents 12 months of base salary continuation under no change in control and 18 months of base salary continuation under a change in control for Dr. Houston.
+Represents nine months of base salary continuation under no change in control and 12 months of base salary continuation under a change in control for Mr. Cassidy, Dr. Peck and Dr. Taylor.

+(3) Non-equity incentive plan compensation payment amount assumes no bonus amounts for 2023 have been paid to the executive as of December 31, 2023, and that all 2022 bonus amounts have been paid as of such date, in each case, as would be consistent with the company's historical practice.
+Represents an amount equal to 150% of Dr. Houston's annual target bonus for 2023.
+Represents an amount equal to 100% of the annual target bonus for 2023 for Mr. Cassidy, Dr. Peck and Dr. Taylor.

-- annual target bonus for 2022.
-Represents an amount equal to 100% of the annual target bonus for 2022 for Mr. Cassidy, Dr. Peck and Dr. Taylor. - With respect to options, reflects the in-the-money value of the unvested portion of such named executive officer's options.
-The value is calculated by multiplying the amount (if any) by which \$34.21, the closing price of our common stock on The Nasdaq Global Select Market on December 30, 2022, exceeds the exercise price of the option by the number of shares subject to the accelerated portion of the option.
-With respect to RSUs and restricted stock, the value is calculated by multiplying the number of unvested RSUs and restricted stock with vesting provisions based solely on time by \$34.21, the closing price of our common stock on The Nasdaq Global Select Market on December 30, 2022. - (5) Represents 12 months and 18 months of reimbursement of a portion of Dr. Houston's and dependents' health and dental COBRA premiums to the same extent as if the executive remained employed for no change in control and change in control respectively.
-Represents nine months and 12 months of reimbursement of a portion of Mr. Cassidy's, Dr. Peck's and Dr. Taylor's and dependents' health and dental COBRA premiums to the same extent as if the executive remained employed for no change in control and change in control respectively.
+- (4) With respect to options, reflects the in-the-money value of the unvested portion of such named executive officer's options.
+The value is calculated by multiplying the amount (if any) by which \$41.16, the closing price of our common stock on The Nasdaq Global Select Market on December 29, 2023, exceeds the exercise price of the option by the number of shares subject to the accelerated portion of the option.
+With respect to RSUs and restricted stock, the value is calculated by multiplying the number of unvested RSUs and restricted stock with vesting provisions based solely on time by \$41.16, the closing price of our common stock on The Nasdaq Global Select Market on December 30, 2023. - (5) Represents 12 months and 18 months of reimbursement of a portion of Dr. Houston's and dependents' health and dental COBRA premiums to the same extent as if the executive remained employed for no change in control and change in control respectively.
+Represents nine months and 12 months of reimbursement of a portion of Mr. Cassidy's, Dr. Peck's and Dr. Taylor's and dependents' health and dental COBRA premiums to the same extent as if the executive remained employed for no change in control and change in control respectively. - (6) Mr. Cassidy served as Chief Financial Officer until February 29, 2024. - (7) Dr. Peck served as Chief Medical Officer until March 18, 2024.